Alfresco/acs-packaging/docs/query-accelerator.md

 #### Removing a query set

-You can remove a query set by removing the query set JSON file from the configuration path and then perform a query set refresh in the Alfresco Administration Console.
+You can remove a query set by performing its removal in the Alfresco Administration Console.
+There is no need to perform a refresh after the query set removal, however the JSON config file should be manually removed from the config directory.

 During the refresh the JSON config files will be compared against the internal registry of query sets.
-If a query set in the registry does not have a corresponding JSON config file with the same tableName then the query set will be removed from the registry and the denormalized database table will be dropped.
+If a query set in the registry does not have a corresponding JSON config file with the same tableName then a warning will be logged.
+The denormalized database table will NOT be dropped.

 #### Updating a query set